 The Sofitel Luang Prabang was the perfect place to stay, in this historical, fully-renovated former French Governor’s residence.
 It was in fact outstanding and probably one of the most delightful properties in the historical city.
 A 20 minute walk from the old town (5 to 10 minutes away by car or bicycle), the hotel used to be the previous residence of Laos first French Governor, Auguste Pavie.

 The impressive building with its elegant white washed mansions served also for a while as a detention centre.
 This exclusive property only has 25 suites, with high roofs, and all with a private garden and some with their own swimming pool.
 The suites open out onto a lush inner courtyard, filled with swaying palms, bushes of wildflowers and pink water lilies floating on a long reflection pond.

 Our Luxury Escapes packaged included four night’s accommodation and extra goodies such as a daily buffet breakfast, one multi-course dinner, an interactive cooking class, a 90 minute Lao wisdom massage, afternoon tea, bike hire and airport transfers.

-Luang Prabang was once the heart and soul of the ancient Lao Kingdom and is a designated World Heritage site.
+There are many things to do in Luang Prabang, and of particular interest is that it was once the heart and soul of the ancient Lao Kingdom and is a designated World Heritage site.
 It is endowed with a rich legacy of historic red-roofed temples and French-Indochinese architecture, and the idyllic location at the junction of the Mekong and Nam Khan Rivers.

 We learnt that in the early 20th century, the French started to build government buildings, such as the Governor’s Residence (1900) and the Royal Palace (1904), aimed at creating a union between the French and the Lao people.